ibm-blockchain-wsc/ImmersionWorkshop/docs/loopback.md

     }

-**Go ahead and save this file!** Below is a breakdown of our `blockchainClient.ts` file
+**Go ahead and save this file!** Below is a breakdown of our `blockchainClient.ts` file:

-Below, you'll see that we are specifing where our user's credientials are located to validate that our user can actually submit a transaction:
+Below, you'll see that we are specifying where our user's credientials are located to validate that our user can actually submit a transaction:

     // A wallet stores a collection of identities for use const wallet = new FileSystemWallet('/home/tecadmin/Desktop/magnetocorp/local_fabric_wallet');